4gatepylon/608-Final-Project/server/README.md

 2. GET (without any values in the html) => get something from the DB (for backwards compatbility)... returns same format as POST would expect.
 3. GET (with ANY values in the html) => get a webpage (later, our react webpage)

+# Images
+Either the images should be all from other sites (places than can serve the images) or they should be SVGs or otherwise embeddable in a single HTML file.

 # Decorators example
 ```
 def hi(func):